 USD 250 is working closely with CHCSEK to be sure our Dragons return to school safely.
 Here is a FAQ from CHCSEK regarding returning to school during COVID-19.
 You can also view this PDF for a written FAQ from CHCSEK.

 USD 250 is proud to announce that every dragon will have access to a device.
 We will provide Chromebooks, a student email address, and an email password for each student.
 Parents/Guardians will need to sign a Technology Agreement and pay a Technology fee to receive a device (Full $30, Reduced Lunch Student $15, Free Lunch Student $5).
 Tech support will be also be offered to help students and families.
+You can read more about District issued Chromebooks on our Dragon Chromebook page.

 |On-Site Learning||This is model is traditional, face-to-face instruction with enhanced health and safety guidelines in place.|